Laxmikant–Pyarelal

-Laxmikant–Pyarelal were an Indian composer duo, consisting of Laxmikant Shantaram Kudalkar (1937–1998) and Pyarelal Ramprasad Sharma (born 1940).
-In their career span stretching from 1963 to 1998, they composed music for about 750 movies, working with several prominent film-makers.
+Laxmikant–Pyarelal (also known as L-P) were an Indian composer duo, consisting of Laxmikant Shantaram Kudalkar (1937–1998) and Pyarelal Ramprasad Sharma (born 1940).
+In their career span, stretching from 1963 to 1998, they composed music for about 750 movies, working with several prominent film-makers.

 Early life

-Laxmikant
+Laxmikant Kudalkar

 Laxmikant Shantaram Kudalkar was born on the day of Laxmi Pujan, Dipawali on 3 November 1937.
 Probably, because of the day of his birth, his parents named him Laxmikant, which is a name of Lord Vishnu, consort of Goddess Laxmi.
 His father died when he was a child.
 Because of the poor financial condition of the family he could not complete his academic education either.
 Laxmikant's father's friend, a musician himself, advised Laxmikant and his elder brother to learn music.
 Accordingly, Laxmikant learned to play the mandolin and his elder brother learned to play the tabla.
 He spent two years in the company of the well-known mandolin player Hussain Ali.
 He began organising and performing in Indian Classical instrumental music concerts to earn some money.
 Later, in the 1940s, he also learned mandolin from Bal Mukund Indorker and violin from Husnalal (of the Husanlal Bhagatram fame).
 Laxmikant began his film career as a child actor in the films Bhakt Pundalik (1949) and Aankhen (1950).
 He also acted in some Gujarati films.

-Pyarelal
+Pyarelal Sharma

 Pyarelal Ramprasad Sharma (born 3 September 1940) is the son of a renowned trumpeter Pandit Ramprasad Sharma (popularly known as Babaji), who taught him the basics of music.
 He started learning violin at the age of 8 and practised it 8 to 12 hours daily.
 He learnt to play violin from a Goan musician named Anthony Gonsalves.
 The song "My Name Is Anthony Gonsalves" from the movie Amar Akbar Anthony is regarded as a tribute to Mr. Gonsalves (the movie had music by Laxmikant–Pyarelal).